-This results from valuation adjustments to standardise exchange rates on assets held outside the Euro area and the price of an asset held in more than one geography.
+This results from valuation adjustments to standardise exchange rates on assets held outside the Euro area and prices of assets held in more than one geography.

 This results from funds valuation adjustments where the look-through approach was applied.
 In the statutory financial statements, the available valuation at the close of accounts date was considered.
 In some funds this did not correspond to the year-end valuation.
 For Solvency II purposes, it was possible to consider the year-end valuation that was made available in the meantime by the collective investment undertakings.